 Chobe National Park is located in Botswana and has the distinction of being the country’s first national park.
-Chobe expands across an area of 4,500 square miles (11,700 sq km) making it Botswana’s third largest protected area.
+Chobe expands across an area of 4,500 square miles (11,700 sq km) making it Botswana’s third-largest protected area.

 Chobe National Park features four distinct ecosystems, which ends up creating four unique areas of the park for safari travelers.
 One of the main areas and most frequently experienced is the Serondela area.
 This is often referred to as the Chobe riverfront.

 Victoria Falls visitors often take a day safari trip from Zambia into Botswana spending a half-day on the Chobe River and a half-day on land traveling along the river bed area.
-Commonly seen are elephants, African Buffalo, giraffe, sable, water monitors, hippopotamus, crocodile and an array of birds.
+Commonly seen are elephants, African Buffalo, giraffe, sable, water monitors, hippopotamus, crocodile, and an array of birds.

 The Savuti Marsh area is located in the western portion of the park.
 Cheetah, lion, kudu, warthog, impala, zebra, wildebeest, elephant, rhinoceros, and an array of the abundant birdlife are hopeful sightings in this part of the park.

 The Linyanti Marsh is located in the northwest corner of the park.
 Riverine woodlands and open woodlands are part of the make-up of this region of the park.
 Leopard, wild dog, roan and sable antelope, hippopotamus, elephant, and crocodiles are highlights of this region of the park.
-Of course, this is another part of the park rich in bird life.
+Of course, this is another part of the park rich in birdlife.

 The dry and hot hinterland encompasses much of the park.
-It is mostly a Nogatsaa grass woodland, however it is a place to spot elands which are usually not experienced in other parts of the park.Back to Top
+It is mostly a Nogatsaa grass woodland, however, it is a place to spot elands that are usually not experienced in other parts of the park.Back to Top

 Chobe National Park has one of the greatest concentrations of wildlife found across the entire continent.
 It is also a bird-lovers paradise with over 460 different species of birds to spot from safari venues offered on land and in the water.

 Bird-lovers will appreciate the opportunities that safaris in Chobe afford the bird watching traveler.
-An array of bird species can be experienced while traveling down the Chobe River and along the river banks such as the Fish Eagle, the Martial Eagle, Kingfisher, pel’s Fishing Owl and many others.
-Other bird life species include Egyptian Geese, Sacred Ibis, and all of the rollers.
+An array of bird species can be experienced while traveling down the Chobe River and along the river banks such as the Fish Eagle, the Martial Eagle, Kingfisher, pel’s Fishing Owl, and many others.
+Other birdlife species include Egyptian Geese, Sacred Ibis, and all of the rollers.

 Chobe National Park is one of the places where lions can be found hunting elephants.
-They are usually targeting the younger or weary elephants, but it is more common in Chobe than most any other national park of Africa.
+They are usually targeting the younger or weary elephants, but it is more common in Chobe than most any other national park in Africa.Back to Top

 - Chobe National Park, http://www.chobenationalpark.com/, retrieved July 2019

-- Botswana Tourism, Chobe National Park, http://www.botswanatourism.co.bw/explore/chobe-national-park. retrieved July 2019
+- Botswana Tourism, Chobe National Park, http://www.botswanatourism.co.bw/explore/chobe-national-park. retrieved July 2019.